Archan6el/NSA-Codebreaker-2024-Writeup/Task5.md

 ## Solve:

 Alright so for this task, we're given two zip files and one tar file.
 The tar file contains the image with the encrypted file system. `files.zip` contains interesting files from the user's directory, and `bins.zip` contains interesting files from the `bin/` directory.
-Well, let's unzip these and see what we get, shall we?
+Well, let's unzip the `.zip` files and see what we get, shall we?

 Unzipping `bins.zip` gives us two executable files.